-The costs of personnel include the costs of all Better Cotton staff, and internal consultants globally.
+The costs of personnel include the costs of all Better Cotton staff, and internal consultants globally; and the costs of BCI Pakistan staff.
 The increase supported organisational growth, the 2030 strategy and development of traceability.
 In addition, adjustments on salaries were made in the countries facing hyperinflation.
 As elsewhere, the presented increased is partly due to the longer financial year.